 In this particular case we are using the example of somebody who suffered a grade three Medial Collateral Ligament tear, along with grade three Anterior Cruciate ligament tear, so has had a fair bit of reconstructive surgery.

 Additional damage often occurs to related structures including the medial meniscus and the Popliteus muscle.
-However, it matters not if the client in front of you has all this, or just an ACL reconstruction, the bottom line is that they have had reconstructive surgery of the knee a common set of principles will apply.
+However, it matters not if the client in front of you has all this, or just an ACL reconstruction, the bottom line is that if they have had reconstructive surgery of the knee a common set of principles will apply.

 There is so much a trainer can do here that it almost exceeds what a therapist would do!